danielcastropalomares/Ansible/elastiflow/README.md

 # After installation:
-* Send netflow data drom switch, router or firewall to IP elastiflow and port 2055 UDP.
+1. Send netflow data from switch, router or firewall to IP elastiflow and port 2055 UDP.
-* Now acces to elastiflow via http://IP:5601, and create a new index : Management -> Index Patterns -> Create new index Patterns
+2. Now acces to elastiflow via http://IP:5601, and create a new index : Management -> Index Patterns -> Create new index Patterns
-* Select "elastiflow-*" and timestamp
+3. Select "elastiflow-*" and timestamp
-* Finally import the dashboard from the github of the elastiflow "https://github.com/robcowart/elastiflow/archive/master.zip".
+4. Import the dashboard from the github of the elastiflow "https://github.com/robcowart/elastiflow/archive/master.zip".
-* For import dashboard: Management -> Saves objects -> Import
+5. For import dashboard: Management -> Saves objects -> Import

 > BE PATIENT!
 The kibana and logstash it's started after 10-15 minutes